15 Best Oedipus Complex Movies of All Time

 3. Mommy (2014)

 French-Canadian director Xavier Dolan’s disturbing drama tells the story of a mother and her violent teenage son.
-She commits him to a mental institution where he sets fire and is thrown out.
-The mother struggles to look after him under financial troubles.
+She commits him to a mental institution, where he sets fire and is thrown out.
+The mother struggles to look after him when he is in financial trouble.
 Dolan explores the mother-son relationship in a way that is quite affecting and disturbing to the core.
 Steve is a troubled guy and grows more sexual towards his mother, touching her, caressing her, and kissing her while she makes use of it all to get him under control.
 It’s bizarre, disturbing, but very powerful.

 Read More: Best Filipino Movies of All Time